shashankjangde/jobtweets/README.md

 - Install **Tweepy** using pip command: `pip install tweepy`
 - Install **TextBlob** using pip command: `pip install textblob`

-- or run `pip install -r requirements.txt`
+- or run `pip install -r requirements.txt` in project directory.

 ### How to run?